PDLT-University-of-York/test-split-site/docs/other-tools/padlet.md

     - The [Ultra Discussion tool](../ultra/discussions.md) can be used to collect longer text responses, images and other content.
     - Requires an Ultra VLE site accessible to the participants (eg. a module site)
-    - This tool is particularly suited to collecting asynchronous responses, but can be used in live sessions.
+    - This tool is particularly suited to collecting and reviewing asynchronous responses, but can be used in live sessions.
     - Create a Discussion in the module Ultra site, then add Instructions as the initial post and one post per question.
     - You can allow anonymous responses.
 Students and staff can reply directly to other comments.

     **Reworking the example Padlet**

-    An Ultra Discussion is also useful in this case.
+    An Ultra Discussion could be useful in this case if staff or students need to respond to the summaries.
 Set up the Discussion with one post (thread) per scenario.
 Students reply to the post with their comments.
 Students and staff can reply to these comments.

     <figure markdown>
     ![Ultra Discussion with 4 comments on scenario 1 post, and an Instructor response to one of those comments](images/padlet-collect-responses-alternative-discussion.png)